TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation/Index.rst

        /**
         * Checks whether updates are required.
         *
-        * @param string &$description The description for the update
+        * @param string $description The description for the update
         * @return bool Whether an update is required (TRUE) or not (FALSE) */ public function checkForUpdate(&$description)